nexussays/load.js/README.md

 You can call `load.setQuerystring` to set query string arguments that will be appended to every loaded file.

 This can be useful for rudimentary cache-busting, eg, `load.setQuerystring("rnd=" + Math.random())`.

+Note that no calls to `encodeURI()` or `encodeURIComponent()` are made with the provided string, so be sure the argument you provide to `setQuerystring()` has been properly encoded to be a valid querystring.